cpplibv/vide/README.md

 **cpplibv/vide** - A C++23 serialization library
 ==========================================
-Originally based on and forked from: [USCiLab/cereal](https://github.com/USCiLab/cereal)
+Originally started as a fork from [USCiLab/cereal](https://github.com/USCiLab/cereal)

 Compared to the original project the most notable changes are:
   - Fix security vulnerabilities